Aviation fuel

-Aviation fuels are petroleum-based fuels, or petroleum and synthetic fuel blends, used to power aircraft.
-They have more stringent requirements than fuels used for ground use, such as heating and road transport, and contain additives to enhance or maintain properties important to fuel performance or handling.
-They are kerosene-based (JP-8 and Jet A-1) for gas turbine-powered aircraft.
-Piston-engined aircraft use leaded gasoline and those with diesel engines may use jet fuel (kerosene).
-By 2012, all aircraft operated by the U.S. Air Force had been certified to use a 50-50 blend of kerosene and synthetic fuel derived from coal or natural gas as a way of stabilizing the cost of fuel.
+Aviation fuels are either derived from petroleum or are blends of petroleum and synthetic fuels, and are used to power aircraft.
+These fuels have more stringent requirements than those used for ground-based applications, such as heating or road transportation.
+They also contain additives designed to enhance or preserve specific properties that are important for performance and handling.
+Most aviation fuels are kerosene-based—such as JP-8 and Jet A-1—and are used in gas turbine-powered aircraft.
+Piston-engined aircraft typically use leaded gasoline, while those equipped with diesel engines may use jet fuel (kerosene).
+As of 2012, all U.S. Air Force aircraft had been certified to operate on a 50-50 blend of kerosene and synthetic fuel derived from coal or natural gas, as part of an initiative to stabilize fuel costs.

-Specific energy (energy per unit mass) is an important criterion in selecting fuel for an aircraft.
-The much higher energy storage capability of hydrocarbon fuels compared to batteries has so far prevented electric aircraft using electric batteries as the main propulsion energy store becoming viable for most small personal aircraft.
-However, the first BEV aircraft was certified in 2018.

-As aviation moves into the renewables era, hydrogen-powered aircraft, biofuels, and batteries might enter common use.